ibmresilient/resilient-community-apps/fn_scheduler/README.md

 3) date (ex.
 2019/10/23 12:00:00)
 4) delta (ex.
 1h for one hour in the future)

-Jobs using `cron` and `interval` are reocurring whereas `date` and `delta` are single event schedules.
-Scheduled jobs are persisted so that restarts of resilient-circuits will resume already scheduled jobs.
+Schedule rules using `cron` and `interval` are reocurring whereas `date` and `delta` are single event schedules.
+Scheduled rules are persisted so that restarts of resilient-circuits will resume already scheduled rules.

 Functions available include:

-1) Scheduling a job
+1) Scheduling a rule
-2) Listing scheduled jobs
+2) Listing scheduled rules
-3) Removing a scheduled job
+3) Removing a scheduled rule

 ---